johanix/hackathon120/README.md

    support for looking up and presenting **DSYNC** records, either in response to specific queries for **DSYNC** records, or as part of a zone transfer.

+The code for the nameserver and CLI tools is in the Github repo is in the Github repo [https://github.com/johanix/tdns.git](https://github.com/johanix/tdns.git).
+Please take a look att the file CODING.md here in this repo, as it explains how to set things up to be able to build things.

 Note that the existing code is just to provide something to start from.
 If someone would rather work with some other code base or in some other